aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the vertical offset of shape from worksheet top border,in unit of pixels.
+Gets the vertical offset of shape from worksheet top border,in unit of pixels.
 NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Drawing.Shape.Y property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int